intrpr/jekyll-portfol-test/_posts/2019-06-09-assignments.md

 {% include notteaching.html %}

-Required Please remember to submit a final PDF file (not .doc, .odt, .pages, etc.) of your bibliography to Canvas.
-You are responsible for any delays or missed points that result by not submitting a proper file.
+<div class="alert alert-primary" role="alert">Required Please remember to submit a final PDF file (not .doc, .odt, .pages, etc.) of your bibliography to Canvas.
+You are responsible for any delays or missed points that result by not submitting a proper file.</div>

 ### Learning & Assignment Goals
 Among other self-reflective assessments you’ll make this semester, based on expected learning outcomes, there are three main tactical categories of assignments: